wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 <img src="distribution2.png">

-The spike being slightly to the right of 0 and the bin at 0 presenting symmetry combined with the steepness of the descent tells us that this is the (mostly) right-hand side of the <a href="https://en.wikipedia.org/wiki/Normal_distribution">normal distribution</a>.
+The spike being slightly to the right of 0, the bin at 0 presenting symmetry, and the steepness of the descent tells us that this is the (mostly) right-hand side of the <a href="https://en.wikipedia.org/wiki/Normal_distribution">normal distribution</a>.
 Truthfully, the steepness of the curve is the giveaway.
 Notice the gradual descent of the negative binomial distribution when <a href="https://en.wikipedia.org/wiki/Negative_binomial_distribution#/media/File:Negbinomial.gif">r = 1</a>.
 Knowing that our variance-mean ratio is normally distributed, we are going to repeat the process of creating the maximum-likelihood estimate with the normal distribution equation.
 The derivation of the equation is much beyond the scope of this tutorial.
 Therefore, unlike the negative binomial distribution, its derivation will not be included:

 <img src="partials_normal.png">